 Experiments are a set of metrics that correspond to users being shown different feature sets that you would like to track over time.

-1. Navigate to Experiments in the left-hand menu and click +Experiment
+1. Navigate to Analysis in the left-hand menu, click +Create, and select Experiment Analysis

 2. Fill out the Create Experiment Form

 Give your experiment a name, select or enter the Feature Flag Key, select an Entity, pick the Assignment Logging table, and enter a name and hypothesis for the experiment.

 If you are pre-assigning subjects before they are actually exposed to a variant, you may want to take advantage of the Filter assignments by entry point checkbox.
 This will include only those subjects that appear in an entry point with an entry time after their assignment time.